DSBconnect Bill Pay

 Oct.
 2021: USPS admits Bill Pay checks may now take longer to be delivered > Read more

-The following explains how Bill Pay and Presentment works, plus more is posted at Bill Pay My Way.
-Once you are registered for DSBconnect, you can click the "Help" link in top right corner, then choose the bill payment section.
-If you register for this bill pay service, these Terms and Conditions will be disclosed to you.
+The following explains how DSB Bill Pay works.
+If you register for this service, these Terms and Conditions will be disclosed to you.